Soda Tax (Parks and Recreation): Plot

-Leslie (Amy Poehler) has proposed a soda tax on restaurants in an effort to curb Pawnee's obesity problem.
-While Ann (Rashida Jones) loves the idea, Ron (Nick Offerman), as a staunch libertarian, feels it is government overreach.
+Leslie has proposed a soda tax on restaurants in an effort to curb Pawnee's obesity problem.
+While Ann loves the idea, Ron, as a staunch libertarian, feels it is government overreach.
 Leslie meets with Kathryn Pinewood of the Pawnee Restaurant Association, displaying the enormous cups available for cheap soda; Kathryn warns she will claim the tax will force restaurants to lay off workers, turning Pawnee residents against the proposal.
-Meanwhile, in Washington, D.C., Ben (Adam Scott) is prepared to fire his lazy interns, especially after one posts an unflattering drawing of him in the office, but instead decides to be overly friendly to them after learning that they are all related to, or have social ties to, powerful political figures.
+Meanwhile, in Washington, D.C., Ben is prepared to fire his lazy interns, especially after one posts an unflattering drawing of him in the office, but instead decides to be overly friendly to them after learning that they are all related to, or have social ties to, powerful political figures.

-Chris (Rob Lowe) and Tom (Aziz Ansari) help Andy (Chris Pratt) train for the police department's physical examination, but he struggles to run the required two miles in under 25 minutes.
-Chris asks Andy to think about what motivates him; Andy thinks of his love for April (Aubrey Plaza) and is able to finish the two mile run in time.
+Chris and Tom help Andy train for the police department's physical examination, but he struggles to run the required two miles in under 25 minutes.
+Chris asks Andy to think about what motivates him; Andy thinks of his love for April and is able to finish the two mile run in time.
 However, Chris realizes that he himself has no reason to exercise since he has no one to love, and he collapses from sadness.
 Tom later suggests that Chris see a therapist, and Chris is very receptive to the idea.

 At a public forum about the soda tax, Leslie panics when an angry restaurant employee demands a recall election against Leslie if he loses his job.
 Leslie becomes so nervous during the council vote on the tax that she binges on cheap soda and vomits, buying her more time to think it over.
 Ben, meanwhile, is angered when another drawing of him is posted in the office, and discovers that April is the one responsible.
 Upset by April's behavior and refusal to take her work seriously, Ben angrily upbraids her for having no professionalism, and says he invited her to work with him on the campaign because she's smart and talented.
 Mollified, April later threatens the most obnoxious of the interns, Ellis, and scares him into doing his assigned tasks, as Ben looks on and smiles.

 Leslie asks Ron for advice, and Ron reveals that he tried to fire Leslie many times in the past because of her unrelentingly upbeat attitude; he always withdrew the termination, because he was ultimately impressed by her determination, whereas others would simply change to please their boss.
 Inspired by Ron's (begrudging) appreciation for her convictions, Leslie goes back to the council chambers and casts the vote that passes the tax by a 3–2 margin.